dkrajzew/degrotesque/README.md

 You may install it using
 python -m pip install degrotesque

+Documentation:
-The web page is located at: http://www.krajzewicz.de/blog/degrotesque.php The PyPI page is located at: https://pypi.org/project/degrotesque/
+* The web page is located at: http://www.krajzewicz.de/blog/degrotesque.php
+* The PyPI page is located at: https://pypi.org/project/degrotesque/

 Well, have fun.
 If you have any questions or comments, let me know.